 Armor is heavy and hot.
 So there’s a balance you have to strike between protection and mobility.
 Right now soldiers ‘ vital organs are protected from rifle rounds.
 The weight of steel armor needed to stop a bullet was too heavy, so they stopped using it.

 Kevlar ® is used in both bulletproof and stab proof vests.
+The Kevlar ® fabric is tightly woven together in order to create stab proof vests.
 The sharp edge of the knife is then unable to penetrate through to the flesh because it is caught within the Kevlar ® weaving.
-Although the cutting motion will damage the vest carrier, the wearer will be protected from the knife.